 One-Year Reduction for Certain Anti-Doping Rule Violations Based on Early Admission and Acceptance of Sanction

-Where an Athlete or other Person, after being notified by DFSNZ of a potential anti-doping rule violation that carries an asserted period of Ineligibility of four or more years (including any period of Ineligibility asserted under Rule 10.4), admits the violation and accepts the asserted period of Ineligibility no later than 20 days after receiving notice of an anti-doping rule violation charge, the Athlete or other Person may receive a one-year reduction in the period of Ineligibility asserted by DFSNZ.
+Where an Athlete or other Person, after being notified by the Commission of a potential anti-doping rule violation that carries an asserted period of Ineligibility of four or more years (including any period of Ineligibility asserted under Rule 10.4), admits the violation and accepts the asserted period of Ineligibility no later than 20 days after receiving notice of an anti-doping rule violation charge, the Athlete or other Person may receive a one-year reduction in the period of Ineligibility asserted by the Commission.
 Where the Athlete or other Person receives the one-year reduction in the asserted period of Ineligibility under this Rule 10.8.1, no further reduction in the asserted period of Ineligibility shall be allowed under any other Rule.

 Case Resolution Agreement

-Where the Athlete or other Person admits an anti-doping rule violation after being confronted with the anti-doping rule violation by DFSNZ and agrees to Consequences acceptable to DFSNZ and WADA, at their sole discretion, then: (a) the Athlete or other Person may receive a reduction in the period of Ineligibility based on an assessment by DFSNZ and WADA of the application of Rule 10.1 through 10.7 to the asserted anti- doping rule violation, the seriousness of the violation, the Athlete or other Person’s degree of Fault and how promptly the Athlete or other Person admitted the violation; and (b) the period of Ineligibility may start as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
+Where the Athlete or other Person admits an anti-doping rule violation after being confronted with the anti-doping rule violation by the Commission and agrees to Consequences acceptable to the Commission and WADA, at their sole discretion, then: (a) the Athlete or other Person may receive a reduction in the period of Ineligibility based on an assessment by the Commission and WADA of the application of Rule 10.1 through 10.7 to the asserted anti- doping rule violation, the seriousness of the violation, the Athlete or other Person’s degree of Fault and how promptly the Athlete or other Person admitted the violation; and (b) the period of Ineligibility may start as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
 In each case, however, where this Rule is applied, the Athlete or other Person shall serve at least one-half of the agreed- upon period of Ineligibility going forward from the earlier of the date the Athlete or other Person accepted the imposition of a sanction or a Provisional Suspension which was subsequently respected by the Athlete or other Person.
-The decision by WADA and DFSNZ to enter or not enter into a case resolution agreement, and the amount of the reduction to, and the starting date of the period of Ineligibility, are not matters for determination or review by a hearing body and are not subject to appeal under Rule 13.
+The decision by WADA and the Commission to enter or not enter into a case resolution agreement, and the amount of the reduction to, and the starting date of the period of Ineligibility, are not matters for determination or review by a hearing body and are not subject to appeal under Rule 13.

-If so requested by an Athlete or other Person who seeks to enter into a case resolution agreement under this Rule, DFSNZ shall allow the Athlete or other Person to discuss an admission of the anti-doping rule violation with it subject to a Without Prejudice Agreement.
+If so requested by an Athlete or other Person who seeks to enter into a case resolution agreement under this Rule, the Commission shall allow the Athlete or other Person to discuss an admission of the anti-doping rule violation with it subject to a Without Prejudice Agreement.

 Multiple Violations